 I wasn’t surprised to see the recipe for my mom’s Chocolate Chip Peanut Butter Bars, I grew up eating these and they are a tried and true favorite.
 I was reminded of them earlier this spring and during a visit in May, my mom brought down a batch from Colorado for my family to share.

-Oh, and on the same page as the recipe, is a photo of my maternal grandparents on their wedding day…August 31, 1940, so it’s fitting that I post this to my blog today.
-The hubby and I share the date with them, but our wedding was just 17 years ago today 🙂
+Oh, and on the same page as the recipe, is a photo of my maternal grandparents on their wedding day…August 31, 1940, so it is fitting that I post this to my blog today.
+The Hubby and I share the date with them, but our wedding was just 17 years ago today 🙂

 Chocolate Chip Peanut Butter Bars

 - 1 cup sugar

 - 2 eggs

 - Grease baking pan and preheat oven to 350 degrees.